test-plans/sample_ruby_rabbitmq/README.md

 Ruby RabbitMQ Sample
 =====================

-Uses bunny library to send and recieve a message through RabbitMQ.
+Uses bunny library to send and test recieve a message through RabbitMQ.

 This sample is built for Shippable, a docker based continuous integration and deployment platform.